You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Mick Hargreaves and the King Guys are currently working on "Never A Cover", studio recordings of song-renditions they've performed at the Rodeo Bar NYC, which closed forever July 27th, 2014.
 Meanwhile, Mick & Lynn Blue have begun performing together acoustically in a vocal duet format.

 A compilation CD of Mick Hargreaves music titled "BEST" was released on April 10 2013.
-Mick hosted the "Outrageous Open Mic Night" at the Stephen Talkhouse during it's long run from Nov 2013-Nov 2014, and completed an acoustic duet tour of the Mid-Atlantic USA with Pete Mancini in April 2013, making stops all over LI, NYC, Brooklyn, Queens, Hoboken NJ, Philadelphia PA, Baltimore MD, Washington DC, and Northern Virginia.
+Mick hosted the "Outrageous Open Mic Night" at the Stephen Talkhouse during his long run there from Nov 2013-May 2015, and completed an acoustic duet tour of the Mid-Atlantic USA with Pete Mancini in April 2013, making stops all over LI, NYC, Brooklyn, Queens, Hoboken NJ, Philadelphia PA, Baltimore MD, Washington DC, and Northern Virginia.

 FILM: In 2012, the song "Crystal Ball", a co-write with Joe Delia, appeared in the film "Art=(Love)2", and in 2013, instrumental versions of Mick's recordings of "Hometown" and "Bridget" (written by Gary Jude Anderson) appeared in the Long Island Surfing documentary film "A Hundred Miles To The End".
 In 2009, the song "Haunted" (as recorded with The Grip Weeds) appeared in the film "Blood River".